 Walkyverse: Mike Warner has smiled about ten times over a ten year period of existence.
 These smiles only appear when he's completely hammered.
 The comment section following this comic and Amber's reaction kind of says it all.

 Despite his position as the page image, he is capable of smiling.
 Quite often, even.
-But only at his own jokes.
+But only at his own jokes or art.
 Furthermore, his smile is usually an indicator that he has just tempted fate, and as such doesn't have a long life span.

 The complex but bitter and sometimes just downright angsty Prince Zuko on Avatar: The Last Airbender always has a big angry look on his face and has a strong tendency to stand around with his arms crossed.
 At the culmination of his character progression within the second season, he recovers from a spiritual illness and spends an episode at peace, smiling, and gaining a more optimistic look on life...
 Cue the Wham Episode.
 He sums it up in one line: